okcashpro/ok-blockchain/README.md

 # For Windows, Mac, Linux, (x86 and x64)

-if you are looking for the IoT blockchain (raspberry pi, Pine64+ and other IoT devices)  that is located at https://github.com/okcashpro/ok-blockchain-iot/releases

 When you load the OK Wallet for the first time it connects to the peer-to-peer network and starts to synchronize the OK blockchain.

 ### When to use the ok-blockchain to Sync your OK wallet